Test your LDAP configuration on Splunk Enterprise

-ldapsearch to confirm that the variables you are specifying will return the expected entries:
+ldapsearchcommand-line tool to confirm that the variables you specify return the expected entries.
+See the following examples:

 ldapsearch -x –h <ldap_host> –p <ldap_port> –D "bind_dn" -w "bind_passwd" -b "user_basedn" "userNameAttribute=*"